The Legend of Kyrandia: Hand of Fate: Plot

-A few years after the events of The Legend of Kyrandia, the kingdom of Kyrandia faces a crisis as piece of the land begin to disappear suddenly.
-The Mystic, the kingdom's most powerful magic users, search for answers to explain why this is happening and how to fix it, aided by newcomer Marko and his assistant The Hand - a giant, living gloved left hand.
+A few years after the events of The Legend of Kyrandia, the kingdom of Kyrandia faces a crisis as pieces of the land begin to disappear suddenly.
+The Mystics, the kingdom's most powerful magic users, search for answers to explain why this is happening and how to fix it, aided by newcomer Marko and his assistant The Hand - a giant, living gloved left hand.
 Their search for answers eventually leads to the Hand pointing out that Kyrandia requires a magical anchor stone from the center of the world to save it.
 To acquire it, Zanthia, the youngest Mystic of the group and a skilled alchemist, is tasked to acquire such a stone for the kingdom.
 However, to her shock, she finds that her home was ransacked by someone, leaving her unable to create a portal potion to reach her destination.

 Finding that some of her older, junior equipment, was hidden near her home by the thief, Zanthia realizes she must find another way to the center of the world, and makes for Morning Mist where she can find passage to a volcano island that links to the center of the world.
 During this time, Marko discovers the Hand was in possession of one of Zanthia's alchemy tools, but is uncertain why.
 Zanthia eventually reaches the center of the world, but just as she is about to acquire an anchor stone, Marko appears through a portal to inform her that it is not required.
 He reveals the Mystics discovered that Kyrandia's situation is tied into the "Wheels of Fate" - something has happened to them, which likely is leading to Kyrandia's doom.
 Before he can help her reach them, the Hand intrudes and pulls him back through his portal.

 Reaching the surface, Zanthia makes her way towards the Wheels of Fate.
 During this time, she comes across two men seeking to capture a living, disembodied foot.
 Aiding them, she learns that the Hand is a fragment of a long-deceased gigantic evil sorcerer and is likely trying to revive it by destroying Kyrandia so they can rebuild themselves in the kingdom's void.
 With this knowledge, Zanthia works hard to reach the Wheels of Fate and discovers the Hand removed a gear that powered the machine keeping Kyrandia in existence.
 Fixing it, she quickly finds herself confronting the Hand, but manages to defeat it with Marko's help.
 The pair swiftly return home, with Marko hinting he is in love with Zanthia, much to her surprise.

 In a post-credit scene, a storm occurs during one night above Kyrandia, in which a lightning bolt strikes a junkyard near the castle, hitting the statue of Malcolm and freeing him.